jbilcke-hf/ai-tube/src/app/api/v1/README.md

 ## /edit

-This endpoint will edit a .clap to change models or storyboards
+This endpoint will edit a .clap to change entities, storyboards, videos etc

 ## /export